 The situation: You’ve just gotten word that family will arrive in about an hour to visit.
 Panic sets in as you look around at a cluttered mess.
 Your mind starts spinning.
 ‘How did this happen?
 What will they think of me?
 I’m the worst housekeeper in the world.
-This house is so messy I don’t know where to start.’
+This house is so messy I don’t know where to start.
+How can I possibly clean this place in 1 hour?’

 Take a breath, my friend.
 This has happened to many of us, and we’ve all survived.